feliciov/feliciov/README.md

 I'm also doing *noninteractive* coding.
 I'll code `kedro` pipelines, `fastapi` APIs or even `panel` and `streamlit` dashboards if the situation calls for it.<br>
 I've maped and CRUD databases with `sqlalchemy` and `tortoise`, but lately I'm more of a data consumer using pandas's `read_sql_query` or (indirectly) kedro's `SQLQueryDataSet`.<br>
-I'll test it up with `pytest` and, I'm currently learning, the `hypothesis` library.
+I'll test it up with `pytest`.

+I've done webscrapping projects with both `selenium` and `scrapy` + splash.

 If you think I can help you, feel free to mail me.
-The address is at my [github page cover](https://feliciov.github.io). (currently under construction)
+The address is at my [github page cover](https://feliciov.github.io).